 Regenerative medicine involves using your body to heal itself, using naturally occurring cells and specialized fluids.
 GreenLife Wellness provides patients with amniotic allograft treatments for regenerating healing purposes.
 These treatments are made up of hyaluronic acid, regenerative cells, and cytokines, which are all powerful growth factors that help regenerate your body’s tissues.

-Once you’re injected with the Stem Cell Therapy, the growth factors start to work, triggering cell growth in the area injected.
+Once you’re injected with the amniotic allograft, the growth factors start to work, triggering cell growth in the area injected.
 Over the following few weeks, cells grow and divide, forming new tissues.
 This helps heal damaged or injured areas you have, without going through a surgical procedure.

 Which areas can be treated with regenerative medicine?

-Regenerative medicine with Stem Cell treatments is beneficial for healing many types of bone and soft tissue problems, including arthritis.
+Regenerative medicine is beneficial for healing many types of bone and soft tissue problems, including arthritis.

 The injections help heal your:

 How long does regenerative medicine take to work?

 Because you are kick starting your body into making new tissues, it does take some time for your regenerative medicine treatment to start working.
 Some patients report a dramatic reduction in their pain levels in as little as two months, while others experience improvement within a few weeks.
 It just depends on how quickly your body responds to the treatment.